grafana/terraform-provider-schemas/README.md

 ## Usage

-This provider is to be used with the existing [Grafana Terraform Provider](https://registry.terraform.io/providers/grafana/grafana/latest).
+This provider should be used with the [Grafana Terraform Provider](https://registry.terraform.io/providers/grafana/grafana/latest).
 It is generated from the [CUE schemas](https://github.com/grafana/grafana/blob/main/kinds/dashboard/dashboard_kind.cue) defined in the Grafana repository to ensure it stays up-to-date.

 Configure the [Grafana Terraform Provider](https://registry.terraform.io/providers/grafana/grafana/latest) to access your Grafana instance (see [documentation](https://grafana.com/docs/grafana-cloud/infrastructure-as-code/terraform/)).
 Then use this Grafana Schemas Terraform provider to create your dashboards.